baatzhm/Education_Homework/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.
-This guide walks you through how to get started with Terraform, deploying and destroying nginx infrastructure inside of a Docker container.
+This guide walks you through how to get started with Terraform, by deploying and destroying nginx infrastructure inside of a Docker container.

 ## Prerequisites